lab121/covid19alessandria.help/content/iniziative/sportelli-on-line/ascolto.en.md

 ---
 title: "Online help desk and service orientation"
 weight: 10
-orario: "dal lunedì al venerdì"
+orario: "from Mondays to Fridays"
-orario1: "dalle ore 17.30 alle ore 19.30"
+orario1: "from 5.30pm to 7.30pm"
 ---

 Online help desk and service orientation